RoshanRajcmd/py-browser/readme.md

 4. Repositioning Tabs
 5. Can access and render applications running in localhost ports
 6. Bookmark functionality with customizability in Home page and New tab URL
-7. Json serialization and desrialization of bookmarks
+7. Json serialization and deserialization of bookmarks

 ## 🧑‍💻 Developer setup